matthew-humphrey/nmssavetool/README.md

   --version          Display version information.```
 ```

-###modify
+###refresh
 ```
->nmssavetool.exe help modify
+>nmssavetool.exe help refresh

 nmssavetool 1.1.0.0
 Copyright c  2016

   -a, --all           Maximize exosuit, multi-tool, ship, and freighter inventory, health, fuel, and
                       energy levels.
 Repair all damage.

   -e, --energy        Maximize exosuit, multi-tool, and ship energy and fuel (hyperdrive and launcher)
                       levels.

   -i, --inventory     Maximize exosuit, multi-tool, ship, and freighter inventory.

   -r, --repair        Repair damage to exosuit, multi-tool, and ship.

   -t, --apply-to      (Default: exosuit multitool ship freighter) What to apply changes to.

   --v1-format         When encrypting, use the old NMS V1 format

+  -b, --backup-dir    If provided, will back up game saves to the specified directory.

   -g, --game-mode     Required.
 Use saves for which game mode (normal|surival|creative)

   -v, --verbose       Displays additional information during execution.

   --help              Display this help screen.

   --version           Display version information.
 ```

-##Supported commands

-* decrypt - Decrypt the latest save game for the specified game mode (normal/survival/creative) and write it to a file whose location you specify.
-* encrypt - Encrypt the file you specify and write it to the latest save game slot for the specified game mode.
-* modify - Edit the latest game save slot for the specified game mode to repair damage, maximize energy levels, and/or maximize inventory levels.
-* help - Provide help on command-line syntax for any command.
-* version - Displays the program's version information.

 ##Changelog